BHesseldieck/elixir-clustering-demo/README.md

 Use `pid = QuackingDuck.start` to start a process.

 Now try the command in a different pane (different VM).
 You will see an `UndefinedFunctionError`.
+This error occurrs because just the VM where we compiled the code knows about it.
+However, elixir has neat tooling to fix this easily.

-Spread your compiled code to all connected nodes with: `nl QuackingDuck` and try `pid = QuackingDuck.start` again on a different node.
+Spread your code to all connected nodes with running `nl QuackingDuck` on the node, where the program was compiled, and try `pid = QuackingDuck.start` again on the other node.

 Next step is to launch the process remotely from our main node on a different node.
 Use `pid2 = Node.spawn :#{node_name}@#{your machine name}, QuackingDuck, :start, []`.
 We see that it starts the process on the other node, but pipes the output back to the initiator.
 Killing the remote machine stops the process execution.